zowe/keyring-utilities/keyring-util/README.md

        The following example removes `CERT03` certificate owned by the `USER01` from the RACF database.
 The command fails if the certificate is still connected to some keyring.
        * Example: `keyring-util DELCERT USER01 '*' CERT03`

+  * `EXPORT` - exports a certificate in PEM format.
+The file is created in a `pwd` directory with a name of `<cert_alias>.pem`
+       * Example: `keyring-util EXPORT USER01 RING02 CERT03`

+         Creates a file CERT03.pem.

+  * `IMPORT` - imports a certificate from the PKCS12 format.

+       **Warning:** The scenario where a private key is also imported currently works only with RACF.

+       * Example: `keyring-util IMPORT USER01 RING02 CERT03 /path/to/file.p12 pkcs12_password`

   * `REFRESH` - refreshes DIGTCERT class
        * Example: `keyring-util REFRESH`